 Even I struggle and I am little miss budget!

 So sticking to your budget should reduce the constant worry around having more migraine headaches this holiday season.
-And we must always be vigilant and avoid our known triggers where possible.
+And it's wise to be vigilant and avoid your known triggers where possible.

 Use eBay or Gumtree!
-Sell the old stuff you never use a few months ahead of time, and then check out eBay for what you need to buy.
+Sell the old stuff you never use a few months ahead of time to save some money, and then check out eBay for what you need to buy.
 Do this well ahead of time.
+October might be a good time to start investigating what presents you will need.

-Google 'cheap wine deals' to search for deals on booze if you need it.
-Or check out our migraine drink recipes.
+Google 'cheap wine deals' to search for deals on alcohol if you need it.
+Or check out my post on safe migraine drink recipes.
 Migraine headaches and holidays are made worse with too much alcohol consumption.
 That's a fact!

 Migraine Headaches and Holidays Stress Busting Tip #3